maharnab/tactsof/README.md

 # tactsof

-Thirty-meter-telescope Actuator Control Testing SOFtware (tactsof) is a client-side GUI developed in Qt-C++ to test TMT actuator control and parameters for Linux/Windows/Embedded systems.
+Thirty-meter-telescope Actuator Control Testing SOFtware (tactsof) is a client-side GUI developed in Qt-C++ to test TMT actuator control and test-parameters, running on Linux/Windows/Embedded systems.
 The Server-side C application runs on an embedded board and interacts with one or multiple GUIs via the TCP/IP protocol.

 ## Getting started